[wd_asp id=1]

 What is Image Optimisation?

-Optimising SEO for eCommerce images is crucial for creating a visually appealing and high-performing online store.
-It involves reducing the file size of images without compromising their quality, thereby improving website load times and the overall user experience.
-There are several compelling reasons why image optimisation should be a priority for any eCommerce business:
+Optimising SEO for eCommerce images involves reducing file sizes without compromising quality.
+This improves website load times and overall user experience.
+Here’s why image optimisation should be a priority:

-• Improved Search Engine Optimisation (SEO): Image optimisation plays a vital role in search engine rankings.
-Search engines consider page load times as a ranking factor, and faster-loading websites are more likely to rank higher in search results.
-Additionally, optimising images by adding descriptive alt tags and relevant file names can enhance your website’s visibility in image search results, driving additional organic traffic to your online store.
+• Improved Search Engine Optimisation (SEO): Search engines consider page load times as a ranking factor.
+Optimised images, with descriptive alt tags, enhance visibility in image search results, driving organic traffic.

 How to Optimise Images for SEO